ermallimaj/tictactoe-minimax-python/README.md

 # TicTacToe-Beetroot

-This project is a Tic Tac Toe web application developed using Flask, AngularJS, HTML, CSS, and JavaScript.
+This project is a Tic-Tac-Toe web application (player vs AI) developed using Flask, AngularJS, HTML, CSS, and JavaScript.
+You can play our game online on [http://ermallee.pythonanywhere.com/](http://ermallee.pythonanywhere.com/)

 ## Getting Started